acm-projects/MyMuse/README.md

 1. Run `git commit -m <descriptive commit message>`
 1. Run `git push` or if there is an error, copy the command given
 ## When resolving merge conflicts
-Git will throw some ugly looking error
+   Git will throw some ugly looking errors...
 1. Go into the files it lists, and you will see some blocks of coded that are divided by
 ```
 >>>>>>>> <some numbers>